Charckle/lotrx/README.md

 - a campaign
 - LAN multiplayer - working
     - but its a non sync, poor mans multiplayer. prolly good only on lan
-	- and currently it does not have a good menu to run it

 # Goal
 - multiple campaign, trough which you could explore parts of history and real castles.